LDR8/RGB-Matrix/README.md

 -H , --height   Height of each individual Pixel (R-G-B).
 -b , --block    Block-Size defines the overall size of the repeated Pixel-Pattern -B , --black    Shift brightness of black pixels to simulate backlight shining; 0 = black 100 = white -rw , --resizeWidth     Resize width of source image.
--rh , --resizeHeight    Resize height of source image.</pre>
+(For processing only) -rh , --resizeHeight    Resize height of source image.
+(For processing only)</pre>
 <br>
 <img src="info.png" width="30%">
 <br>